Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 - Interested in web development, social sciences, data science.

 ### Problem
-- Finds it difficult to start a new life from the very beginning, but prepares all the documents and studies new language.
+- Finds it difficult to start a new life from the very beginning, to get used to how things are done here.
+Documents procedure, completely new language and usage of English which is not his mothertongue.
+Work experience that is not relevant for Belgium.

 ## Interview 2
 ### Following qestions

 - What did you exactly do when you were an hr officer?
 Recruting, interview, examinations.
 That was a good job and Fatih liked it.
 "To be the best to find the best"
 - Whom do you see yourself in the future?
 Do you think you can integrate your past experience into your future occupation?
+Hopefully, yes.
+It will be more clear in the future.
 - What are your goals here in Belgium?
 - Would you like to work in a company or on your own?
 Which company?
 In a company, maybe startup, with possibility to develop and grow.
 - What would you like to tell to the world about yourself?
 What would you like to share?
 Smile.
 If you smile, you don't have bad intentions in your heart.